puptup/rsschool-cv/cv.md

 + Self-learning from a [**JavaScript**](https://learn.javascript.ru/) book

 ##  Education:
-I studied at the Belarusian National Technical University at the Mechanical Engineering Faculty with a degree in integrated sensor systems.
+I graduated at the Belarusian National Technical University at the Mechanical Engineering Faculty with a degree in integrated sensor systems.

 ## Languages
 + English (A2+)